 Other problems arise from Objectivism’s attitude towards finite resources and chance events.
 In practice, there is nothing about Objectivism’s axioms that explicitly refute these things, but in Atlas Shrugged they are treated as the excuses of people who simply weren’t trying hard enough.
 Lines like “what could I have done?” are invariably uttered by the villains–those greedy individuals who wish to gain without having to work, think, or assume responsibility.
 The problem is that in the real world, sometimes there isn’t anything that could reasonably have been done to prevent an accident, sometimes there is no way to determine whether something will be valuable or useful in the future, and some resources are finite or impossible to obtain.
 That Atlas Shrugged often seems to imply otherwise is, in my opinion, its greatest shortcoming–but I understand why it does.
 These problems are difficult for Objectivism to solve because they are difficult for any philosophy to solve–accidents, natural disasters and death simply don’t have known solutions.
 Atlas Shrugged argues that these problems should not be used as excuses for failure–despite the fact that they sometimes are–simply because deciding between misfortune and incompetence requires determining intent, which is not an objective quality.
 How to decide if the victim of a tragedy really was putting in their best effort and the accident was due to chance, or whether they were only “phoning it in” and the damage could have been avoided or mitigated with more effort or foresight?
 To determine the truth, we would have to be able to objectively judge other people’s thoughts and motivations–a tall order, considering we cannot reliably judge even our own!

 The world of Atlas Shrugged, like most settings of philosophical works, is a world deliberately built to avoid its issues and difficulties in order to prove a point.
 Those difficulties do exist and should not be discounted–but that alone does not make Objectivism “wrong” in either the logical or ethical senses of the word.
 The world is a complex and chaotic place; sometimes, there simply is no single “right answer”.
-In fact, although the book tends to ignore such difficulties, the philosophy itself is built from the ground up to accommodate them!
-Many ethical philosophies claim to be based on rationality, and argue that the purpose of humans is to behave rationally at all times.
+In fact, although Atlas Shrugged tends to ignore such difficulties, the philosophy that underlies it is built from the ground up to accommodate them!
+Many ethical philosophies claim to be based on rationality, and argue that humans ought to behave rationally at all times.
 But this is a contradiction in terms: the very concept of rationality implies free will (otherwise there is no meaningful choice, and hence no meaning behind calling actions rational or not), and therefore it must allow for the possibility of behavior that is not rational.
 Strange as it may seem, an ethical agent can only act rationally if they are given the freedom to be irrational.
 What sets Objectivism apart from other philosophies based on rationality is that it recognizes that what is or is not “rational” must ultimately be left to the judgement of the individual making the choice.
 It does not lay out a series of rules to be followed so much as provide a framework from which individuals can come to their own conclusions for what rules they should follow.
-In other words, it aims wherever possible to be a descriptive, rather than prescriptive, philosophy, and that makes it both more flexible and more universal than other ethical philosophies that attempt to provide fixed, eternal “rules” for ethical behavior.
+In other words, it aims wherever possible to be a descriptive, rather than prescriptive, philosophy, and that makes it both more flexible and more universal than other ethical philosophies that attempt to provide fixed, absolute “rules” for ethical behavior.

 A World Without Need